rafaeltmbr/clock/src/components/ringtone-list/README.md

 outside the class, otherwise, it may crash the component.

 ## Events
-The ringtone-list element handles three types of event.
+The ringtone-list element handles three types of events.
 They are ringtone-change, ringtone-done and ringtone-cancel.
 Every event gives back an object containing the following properties:<br>
 <pre>
 ringtone:  current ringtone name
 target: ringtoneList object
-eventName:  event name (ringtone-cancel, ringtone-change ou ringtone-done)
+eventName:  event name (ringtone-cancel, ringtone-change or ringtone-done)
 </pre>

 The code below shows a use case of event handling.
 It creates the ringtone-list object, append the DOM element to the body of the document and displays it.
 Then, every kind of event is handled by the same function (printRingtoneAndEventName).
 Once the event is fired,